lcwarners/sewer-defect-detection/README.md

 Data augmentation, comparison of these three models, and active learning were implemented.

-___Please note that we were unable to provide the data on which this mode was trained and evaluated due to its confidential nature.___
+___Please note that we were unable to provide the data on which this model was trained and evaluated due to its confidential nature.___

 To use the model, you need to download the weights obtained by